 - Degree to which the mission and experience of the proposed research partners, or the nature of the interdisciplinary collaboration, advance the purposes of the NEA Research Labs program and the proposed keystone study.

 - Clarity of the proposed keystone research study, including the conceptual framework, research design, and analytical methods to be used, and the relationship of these elements to the proposed research questions.
 This includes, if relevant, the keystone study’s Institutional Review Board plans and/or status.

-- Qualifications of the key project personnel, including active ethics training certificates as appropriate, as well as the proposed technical working group.
+- Research qualifications of the key project personnel and applicant organization, including active ethics training certificates as appropriate, as well as the proposed technical working group.

 The artistic merit of the planned project activities, specifically the:

 - Potential of the project activities to yield empirical insights about the arts for the benefit of arts and non-arts sectors alike.

 - Novelty of proposed research questions and/or methods.

 - Novel and effective means of distribution/dissemination of research insights and findings throughout the period of performance.
 This includes plans to release reports, articles or other products, tools, services, or data for the benefit of arts and non-arts sectors alike.
 This also includes creative communication and distribution strategies to make the research findings, products, and data accessible to the public and to other researchers and practitioners.

 - Potential for raw- and/or meta-data to be shared with other researchers and the public, as applicable.

 - Ability to carry out the project on time and within budget, including the reasonableness of the budget.